 Kefar Nachum had a feature which might have given Jesus a very good reason to take up residence: It was close to the border between the territories of Herod Antipas and his brother Herod Philip II.
 The village was under the authority of Herod Antipas who had just arrested John the Baptist.
 Whenever he felt danger, Jesus could mount a boat and escape to Philip’s Gaulanitis (Golan) or the “Decapolis” region of independent Greek cities.
 And indeed, Jesus often ordered his disciples to drive him across the lake.

 The border is a key differentiator.
+It brought a certain layer of bureaucracy to Kefar Nachum in the form of officials and military.
 If the gospel stories are right about a “centurion” living there (a Hellenized officer from Herod’s army?), he might had a villa nearby with his household and servants.
-I don’t know of any army unit stationed around, but a Herodian representative might have been good for reminding the populace of who was in charge.
+A royal representative with a number of Herodian soldiers might have been good for reminding the populace of who was in charge.

 Another related characteristic are local toll officials who collected tariffs and taxes.
 Mark and Matthew note the existence of a teloniōn, a customs office.
 This was likely a simple tax booth or desk.
 Here worked a man named Levi.
 Perhaps he owned a more luxurious private house with fashionable Greek items, since tax collectors were infamous for squeezing the people for money.
 As the local broker of royal fishing licenses, Levi himself was under pressure to provide the chief tax collector in Tarichaea a set amount of money.